Ethics and conflict of interest

 Reporting to the state

 Employees can also report improper governmental actions through the state whistleblower program.
-For a summary of the State Employee Whistleblower Act, read APS 47.1.
+For a summary of the State Employee Whistleblower Act, read UW APS 47.1.

 Penalties for ethics violations